-From 20th August to 7th September 29, 2018, with the financial support of the Irish Aid In-Country Micro-Project Scheme (ICMP), we carried out the project entitled “Empowering Girls in Rural Northeast Thailand to Protect Themselves Against Domestic & Sexual Violence”.
+From 1st July to 30th August 2019, with the financial support of the Irish Aid In-Country Micro-Project Scheme (ICMP), we carried out the project entitled “Empowering Girls in Rural Northeast Thailand to Protect Themselves Against Domestic & Sexual Violence”.

 This training workshop project was conducted in rural schools in Ubonratchathani, Sisaket and Amnat Charoen province in the Issan region of Northeast Thailand.
 We are pleased to report that we exceeded our target, reaching a total participation of 1,332 girls, while the objective of this project was to reach 1,000 girls.

 By the end of the project, we were able to help 1,332 girls to gain the skills and resources to deal with domestic and sexual violence within their families and communities, and exploitative and abusive work environments if and when they migrate to the urban centre to find work.

 Our workshops provided training in life-saving skills in the following areas:

 • Awareness and Prevention of Danger: raising awareness of a range of risks (including relationships, harassment, financial dependency, pregnancy, and online grooming), as well as teaching tactics for avoiding these risks and ways of dealing with incidents that may arise.

 • Girls’ Laws and Rights: raising awareness of the existing laws relevant to girls, and the procedures for reporting domestic violence or assault to the police.
 Additionally, we provided instructions concerning public services available to protect girls.

 • Basic Self-Defense: training in basic defensive moves, such as wrist-grabs, lapel-grabs, and self-protection while on the ground.